-9.00 - 10.00 Visit to faculties C and D Introduction to the faculty: structures, Parallel IEP team with dean and possibly quality and strategic management; discuss relationships of faculties with (the evaluation vice-dean central services; input in self-evaluation; team may split role of quality assurance activities in in two groups) faculty; involvement in the management of research and use of research results 10.15 - 11.15 Visit to faculties C and D Discuss relationships of faculties with Parallel central services; input in self-evaluation; role of quality assurance activities in (the evaluation IEP team with academic staff faculty; involvement in the management team may split of research and use of research results; in two groups) recruitment of new staff; staff development; motivation policies.
+DAY 2 9.00 - 10.00 Visit to faculties C and D Introduction to the faculty: structures, Parallel (the evaluation team may split in two groups) IEP team with dean and possibly vice-dean quality and strategic management; discuss relationships of faculties with central services; input in self-evaluation; role of quality assurance activities in faculty; internationalisation activities 10.15 - 11.15 Parallel Visit to faculties C and D Discuss relationships of faculties with central services; input in self-evaluation; (the evaluation team may split in two groups) IEP team with academic staff role of quality assurance activities in faculty; recruitment of new staff; staff development; motivation policies; internationalisation activities.
 Please note that deans or vice deans should not be present at this meeting: it is reserved for "regular" academic staff only.
-Tor regular academic starromy.
-11.30 - 12.30 Visit to faculties C and D Students' views on their experience (e.g., Parallel IEP team with regular students teaching and learning, student input in quality assurance and (strategic) decision (the evaluation making), involvement in research team may split activities) in two groups) 12.45 - 14.00 Lunch Evaluation team, alone, to exchange IEP team alone impressions 14.00 - 15.15 Tour of campus To get to know the campus, paying special attention to student facilities 15.30 - 16.45 Meeting with senate Discuss relationship of senate/democratic IEP team with senate representation body with rectoral team representatives regarding strategic and quality • • • • • • • • management 17.00 - 18.00 Meeting with student delegation Students' views on the institution, on relations with rector's office, on student IEP team with student input in quality management and in representatives (strategic) decision making 1

-18.00 - 19.00 Evening Debriefing meeting IEP team alone Dinner IEP team alone Exchange impressions, review day and begin drafting the oral report [IEP team needs a working room in the hotel for this task] Continuation of debriefing meeting DAY 3 09.00 - 10.00 Meeting with central services (e.g., finance, human resources) IEP team with staff members Discuss role of institutional strategic documents (development plans, etc.) in development of institution; special issues arising from self-evaluation and/or from talk with rector 10.15 - 11.15 Meeting with student support office (e.g., offices responsible for informing, advising, counselling students) IEP team with staff members Discuss main issues related to the student experience 11.30 - 12.30 Meeting with international researchers and international graduate students To discuss their experience of the institution from an international perspective, their input in quality management and in (strategic decision making) and support offered 12.30 - 13.30 Lunch IEP team alone Evaluation team, alone, to exchange impressions Afternoon Debriefing meeting IEP team alone Exchange impressions, review day and draft the oral report [IEP team needs a working room in the hotel for this task] Evening Dinner IEP team alone Continuation of debriefing meeting
+11.30 - 12.30 Parallel (the evaluation team may split in two groups) Visit to faculties C and D IEP team with regular students Students' views on their experience (e.g., teaching and learning, student input in quality assurance and (strategic) decision making), opportunities for involvement in internationalisation activities) 12.45 - 14.00 Lunch IEP team alone Evaluation team, alone, to exchange impressions 14.00 - 15.15 Tour of campus To get to know the campus, paying special attention to student facilities 15.30 - 16.45 Meeting with senate IEP team with senate representatives Discuss relationship of senate/democratic representation body with rectoral team regarding strategic and quality management and international activities 17.00 - 18.00 Meeting with student delegation IEP team with student representatives Students' views on the institution, on relations with rector's office, on student input in quality management and in (strategic) decision making, opportunities for involvement in internationalisation activities 18.00 - 19.00 Debriefing meeting IEP team alone Exchange impressions, review day and begin drafting the oral report [IEP team needs a working room in the hotel for this task] Evening Dinner IEP team alone Continuation of debriefing meeting DAY 3 09.00 - 10.00 Meeting with central services (e.g., finance, human resources) IEP team with staff members Discuss role of institutional strategic documents (development plans, etc.) in development of institution; special issues arising from self-evaluation and/or from talk with rector 10.15 - 11.15 Meeting with student support office (e.g., offices responsible for informing, advising, counselling students) IEP team with staff members Discuss main issues related to the student experience 11.30 - 12.30 Meeting with international researchers and international graduate students To discuss their experience of the institution from an international perspective, their input in quality management and in (strategic decision making) and support offered 12.30 - 13.30 Lunch IEP team alone Evaluation team, alone, to exchange impressions Afternoon Debriefing meeting IEP team alone Exchange impressions, review day and draft the oral report [IEP team needs a working room in the hotel for this task]

+Evening Dinner Continuation of debriefing meeting

+IEP team alone

+Day 4

+9.00 - 10.00 Concluding meeting Discuss draft oral report with the rector

+IEP team with rector alone, to ensure it reflects the findings of the team as well as the needs of the

+rector for the institution's further

+development

-Day 4 9.00 - 10.00 Concluding meeting IEP team with rector Discuss draft oral report with the rector alone, to ensure it reflects the findings of the team as well as the needs of the rector for the institution's further development 10.00 - 10.30 Adapting oral report IEP team alone Adapt oral report according to discussion with rector 10.30 - 12.00 Presentation of oral report IEP team with rector and members of the institution (invitations to be decided by the rector, e.g. rectoral team, liaison person, self-evaluation group, senate etc).
-Afternoon Lunch IEP team alone Departure of IEP evaluation team
+10.00 - 10.30 Adapting oral report Adapt oral report according to discussion

+IEP team alone with rector

+10.30 - 12.00 Presentation of oral report

+IEP team with rector and members of the institution (invitations to be decided by the rector, e.g. rectoral team, liaison person, self-evaluation group, senate etc).

+Afternoon Lunch

+IEP team alone

+Departure of IEP evaluation team